 Naturalist Maria Merian: Life Cycles

-UKS2 1 hour clasroom workshop (all year)
+UKS2 1 hour classroom workshop (all year)

 Optional 1 hour minibeast hunt (March - November)